alantanlc/blog/posts/parsing-nested-data-structures/README.md

 ## Optional

 The [Optional](https://www.baeldung.com/java-optional) class was introduced in Java 8.
-While this method follows proper coding convention, it can be difficult to write and understand.
+While this method follows proper coding convention, it can be difficult to write and debug.
+I.e. when to use `map`, `filter`, `stream`, `get`, `orElse`, etc...?
+Plus, the behaviour and return type of each method is not immediately obvious.

 ```java
 public getNames(LevelOne levelOne) {